 Christmas wouldn’t be Christmas without the obligatory food gift.
 Whether it’s a caddy of fancy tea or some homemade relish, we hope to extend the period of gastronomical indulgence beyond the last week of December.
 Long-life preserves, granola or spiced fudge can be stored in the stuffed ‘junk food cupboard’ (which, of course, everyone has) to be opened on a particularly miserable January evening, and a mere morsel can transport you back to snoozing on the sofa, your paper crown tipsily askew.

 Instead of splashing out on gourmet groceries, however, it is always more fun and rewarding to give homemade treats.
 The Do It Yourself Christmas Hamper is the appropriate gift from someone who enjoys cooking (check), has run out of spending money (check), and has a lot of free evenings (check).
-Thus, as Christmas Day draws closer, isn’t it more preferable to mix, bake and simmer in a warm citrus-spice scented kitchen instead of dashing round the shops in a mad frenzy?
+Thus, as Christmas Day draws closer, isn’t it preferable to mix, bake and simmer in a warm citrus-spice scented kitchen instead of dashing round the shops in a mad frenzy?

-What you include in your hamper, or equivalent (pillowcases work, although rather informally), is up to you – whatever you enjoy cooking and your recipients enjoy eating!
+What you include in your hamper, or equivalent (I guess pillowcases can work, although rather informally), is up to you – whatever you enjoy cooking and your recipients enjoy eating!
 Choosing my food gifts this year has, naturally, not gone to plan due to the slight issue that I don’t have an oven, so ideas have been altered and there’s been more thinking outside the box than I can handle.
 Likewise, the soon to be regular feature, ‘Baking with Tony’ introduced us both to the unknown – the daunting task of vegan baking as we tackled vegan treats for his brother.

 With all that considered, every hamper is different so this is a mere guideline based on my own experiences.
 The main focus should be to provide a variety of sweet and savoury, crunchy and jammy, so your recipients continue to be tempted until it has all disappeared.

-The pickled, sweet-sour accompaniment to a Ploughman’s, or a cold meats and cheese dinner, therefore ideal for a Christmas supper or a Boxing Day leftovers lunch.
+The sweet-sour accompaniment to a Ploughman’s or a cold meats and cheese dinner, therefore ideal for a Christmas supper or a Boxing Day leftovers lunch.
 Remarkably simple to make, chutneys consist of fruit or vegetables, vinegar and sugar, plus fragrant aromatics such as chilli, ginger, or cinnamon.
 My favourite is the simple caramelised onion chutney; the onions have been reduced to a sticky jam, and by adding a few glugs of fruity red wine the whole mixture is shiny and sweet with a heady tang of booze.

 Biscuits and/or crackers